LGBTQ rights in Iraq: Iraqi Kurdistan

 In 2010, efforts by the Kurdish government to promote gender equality, were attacked by Kamil Haji Ali, Minister of Endowments and Religious Affairs, as well as the Kurdistan Islamic Movement for trying to legalize same-sex marriage.
-The KRG and other supporters of gender equality, stated the legislation does not deal with LGBT rights issues, but deals with social justice issues impacting women.
+The KRG and other supporters of gender equality, stated the legislation does not deal with LGBTQ rights issues, but deals with social justice issues impacting women.

 ISIL terrorism

 In the areas controlled by the Islamic State of Iraq and the Levant, first offenders of homosexuality are sentenced to death, torture, floggings, beatings, and other violence.

 Statements from political parties

-Due to the intense social stigma surrounding LGBT people in Iraq, political parties there are reluctant to publicly express support for LGBT rights, for fear of alienating large sectors of voters.
+Due to the intense social stigma surrounding LGBTQ people in Iraq, political parties there are reluctant to publicly express support for LGBTQ rights, for fear of alienating large sectors of voters.
 Islamicist parties are openly, even violently, hostile, while the more secular parties prefer to avoid the issue.
-For example, while the Global Green Movement backs LGBT rights, the Green Party of Iraq did not do so publicly.
+For example, while the Global Green Movement backs LGBTQ rights, the Green Party of Iraq did not do so publicly.
 The Worker-communist Party of Iraq and Left Worker-communist Party of Iraq are rare exceptions.
-No openly LGBT Iraqis have run for elected office in Iraq.
+No openly LGBTQ Iraqis have run for elected office in Iraq.

+On May 17, 2020, the EU, British, and Canadian embassies raised the pride flag at their Baghdad headquarters, which led to significant backlash and criticism.
+The EU embassy was forced to take down the flag after a few hours.
+This incident sparked a hate campaign against the LGBT community in Iraq, which was supported by some prominent Iraqi politicians.

+In response, Zhiar Ali, an LGBT rights activist, authored an extensive report on the situation of LGBT individuals in Iraq, which was published on the website of Rasan, an organisation he was involved in.
+The report documented instances of violence and murder targeting people perceived to be gay, as well as instances of hate speech against the LGBT community broadcast on national television.
+The report was cited in a December 2020 baseline assessment by the international organization Madre.